Basic Backpacking Primer

 Simply put, you bring a stove to cook your food.
 Backpacking stoves are marvelous little devices that do not (comparatively speaking) weigh much, put out a lot of heat and lets you eat your Ramen in the middle of the mountains.
 The types of stoves out there are confusing.
 White gas, Esbit, alcohol stove, canister stoves!
 If this is your first trip, don’t worry about what stove to bring.
 I strongly suggest you share a stove with one or two other people.
 There will be enough varieties of stoves on this trip that you should be able to see all the different types.
 I have SEVERAL different stoves myself. 🙂 I assure you, no one will go hungry due to a lack of a stove on a trip I organize.
 Honest!

 The Cliff Notes version of stoves are:

-1) White Gas Stoves The most popular type of stove for backpackers.
+1) White Gas Stoves used to be the type of stove popular with most backpackers.
 Uses white gas (aka Coleman fuel).
 Boils water rapidly, easy to obtain fuel, most fuel efficient for large group use.
 Relatively heavy, can be complex to use.
 Common types: Whisperlite, Svea 123, Coleman Peak and many, many many others

 2) Canister Stoves Uses a fuel canister with a (typically) screw on burner.
 The canister stoves are very easy to use.
 Great for short trips, hard to re-supply canisters.
 Plus you have to pack out “empties”.
 Common types: Pocket Rocket, Sno Peak Gig, Jet Boil